Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the structures of hybrid and social organizations /NPOs (organizational, legal, and economic framework conditions) and are able to evaluate their economic relevance and cooperation potentials.
-Students recognize the management, marketing, leadership and management accounting particularities of this type of organization.
-This course supports students in developing their holistic thinking, decision-making and problem-solving skills.
+Upon completing this course, alumni are familiar with the structures of hybrid and social organizations /NPOs (organizational, legal, and economic framework conditions) and are able to evaluate their economic relevance and cooperation potentials.
+Alumni recognize the management, marketing, leadership and management accounting particularities of this type of organization.
+This course supports alumni in developing their holistic thinking, decision-making and problem-solving skills.

 Superior module: